March 24, 2022

 Not only can you save time planning and dispatching milk run routes - but you can also tell the system to prioritize certain regular customers to make sure you provide top-quality delivery service.

 For a business that does any type of regular or recurring deliveries, milk run routes is a great way to save time and money without sacrificing customer service or efficiency.

 Track-POD route planning software offers the recurring routes feature that lets you automate routing repeating deliveries even further.

 For detailed instructions on how to set up recurring routes in Track-POD, visit our support center.

-To get started with automated routing, instant dispatch, real-time tracking, and electronic Proof of Delivery, start your 7-day free trial today.
+To get started with automated routing, instant dispatch, real-time tracking, and electronic Proof of Delivery, start your free trial today.